ryanworm/googleTrends_mentalHealth/README.md

 * HTML

 ## Key findings:
 There were multiple economic indicators which showed significant correlation to the proposed models.
-Distinct patterns of acute and chronic stress may inferred from the time adjusted and non-adjusted mental distress index and represent economical manifestations of physiological acute and chronic stress.
-The correlation to chronic stress on alcohol (R2 = .22), healthcare (R2 = .05) are greater then that of acute stress (R2 = .10 and .04 accordingly).
-Acute stress was more strongly related to cannabis (R2 = .32) and tobacco sales (R2 = .15).
-It should be noted that tobacco had no relation to chronic stress (R2 = 0) while cannabis still maintained a moderate correlation (R2 = .22) with chronic stress.
+* Distinct patterns of acute and chronic stress may inferred from the time adjusted and non-adjusted mental distress index and represent economical manifestations of physiological acute and chronic stress.
+  * The correlation to chronic stress on alcohol (R2 = .22), healthcare (R2 = .05) are greater then that of acute stress (R2 = .10 and .04 accordingly).
+  * Acute stress was more strongly related to cannabis (R2 = .32) and tobacco sales (R2 = .15).
+  * Tobacco had no relation to chronic stress (R2 = 0) while cannabis still maintained a moderate correlation (R2 = .22) with chronic stress.